ahahawaitwhat/dms1-blog/posts/first-blog-post.md

 <summary><b>A wide net strung above, bulging under the weight of its flying paper cargo.</b></summary>

 <br>
 While trying to find the exit to the library, we found a small balcony where we could see the net.
-We took a photo on the balcony, but upon passing it later, we decided to take a closer photo.
+We took a photo on the balcony, but seeing as we were going to walk past it anyway, we decided to take a closer photo.
 <br><br>

 ![net](/w01/net.jpg)